pingcap/docs-tidb-operator/en/notes-tidb-operator-v1.1.md

 ## Ad-hoc backup

 After TiDB Operator is upgraded to v1.1, you can perform backup using the Backup CR.
-Backup CR with Dumpling supports full backup, backup CR with BR supports both full backup and incremental backup.
+Backup with Dumpling supports full backup, and backup with BR supports both full backup and incremental backup.

 - If the TiDB cluster version < v3.1, refer to [Ad-hoc full backup using Dumpling](backup-to-s3.md#ad-hoc-full-backup-to-s3-compatible-storage).
 - If the TiDB cluster version >= v3.1, refer to [Ad-hoc backup using BR](backup-to-aws-s3-using-br.md#ad-hoc-backup).